Fifteen Denver Hikes to Get You Outside This Summer

 If distance is what you want, you can crank out some serious miles on trail right here in Denver.
 Try the 9 Creeks Loop for 42 miles, the Sand Creek Greenway for 14, the High Line Canal Trail for 71, or the Platte River for, what, infinity?
 Trailheads throughout Denver are easily accessible by car and transit, so think about one-way trips with transit or Lyft combos.
 Worried about Coronavirus in public transit?
 Do out n backs instead.

 Denver’s neighborhoods and parks are loaded great curated loops of incredible history and intrigue.
-Our favorite neighborhood hikes are Five Points, Whittier, Stapleton, Park Hill, and Highland.
+Our favorite neighborhood hikes are Five Points, Whittier, Stapleton (now called Central Park), Park Hill, and Highland.
 Pick one and head out for a good loop checking out the architecture and history of your nearby neighborhood.
 Here are 78 other neighborhood walk suggestions.

 Be Safe.
 Kind.
 Happy

-Honestly, we are taking Coronavirus seriously, and we don’t ever want to suggest something that would harm you or our community.
+Honestly, we are taking your health seriously, and we don’t ever want to suggest something that would harm you or our community.
 So, please, again, take your CDC precautions and hike at your own risk.

 Want More Denver Hikes?